Deepakharshan/ChatDapp/README.md

-#ChatDapp
+# ChatDapp

-#I created a simple ChatDapp.
+1.I created a simple ChatDapp.
 Using React.js framework in front-end and smart contract in back-end.
 (I'm used Kovan testnet for contract deployement and Metamask for signing Transaction).

-#Developers ideas are welcome.
+2.Developers ideas are welcome.

-#If you find any bug related to this project .
+3.If you find any bug related to this project .
 I kindly request you to inform me.